lter/im-manual/site-personnel.md

 |DEF|Joe|F|Biogeochemist|jbiogeochemist@institution.edu|Current|Information Manager|n/a|Investigator|2021|
 |XYZ|James|T|Callahan|callahan@nsf.gov|Former|Investigator|1999|Retired|1999|

-At the time they are added, each new participants will receive an automatic email from LTERHub with a welcome message and a link to set their password and update their profile with additional information such as their ORCID, institutional affiliations, a biographical statement, social media information, a photograph or avatar -- and demographic information.
+At the time they are added, each new participant will receive an automatic email from LTERHub with a welcome message and a link to set their password and update their profile with additional information such as their ORCID, institutional affiliations, a biographical statement, social media information, a photograph or avatar -- and demographic information.

 \* "Status" has 2 options: "Current" or "Former".
 This reflects an individuals affiliation with the site.
 All newly affiliated individuals should be listed as "Current."
 When an individual leaves your site, they should be identified as "Former" for your site and an end date entered for their role.
 When their status changes to "Former" at all sites with which they had an affiliation, their LTER status will automatically change to "Inactive".
 As long as they maintain an active affiliation with any LTER site, their LTER status will be "Active".